Tuteja-Lab/gen349_week_14_15/installation.md

 * If you are on Putty, click `Accept`.

 At the first attempt to login a GA account will be created for you, and the email with the instructions will be sent to `<your-NetID>@iastate.edu`.

-### Step 2: follow the instruction as in the email from HPC class

 ### Step 3: Connecting to Nova
 After installing and initializing GA as described in the emailed instructions: